AldeRoberge/ScriptableObjectDropdown/README.md

 using UnityEngine;

 [CreateAssetMenu(menuName = "Blocks/Water")]
-public class WaterBlock : AbstarctBlock
+public class WaterBlock : AbstractBlock
 {
     // Some fields and functions
 }